v4viki/Crypto-Web/README.md

 ## Technologies Used

-- React - Frontend framework for building UI components
+- HTML5 - Frontend for building UI components
 - CSS - Styling for a sleek, professional look
 - External API (likely CoinGecko or similar) - For fetching up-to-date cryptocurrency market data
 - GitHub Pages - Project hosted live via GitHub Pages for free and easy access